TrebledJ/trebledj.github.io/content/posts/programming/mini-projects/prism-plugins-in-node/2024-11-03-prism-plugins-in-node.md

 ## Why enhance codeblocks?

 Simple codeblocks suffice for most writers who need supporting text with pretty colours.
+But maybe you want your codeblocks to simply look *flashier*.
+Or maybe you want better tools *to tell a story*!

-But to tell a good story, the characters, plot, and location need to be clear to the audience.
-Similarly, some (not all) blog posts and tutorials benefit from enhancements such as command-line demarcations, line numbers, labels, and inline markup.
+To tell a good story, the characters, plot, and location need to be clear to the audience.
+Similarly, blog posts and tutorials benefit from enhancements such as command-line demarcations, line numbers, labels, and inline markup.

 There are many cases where such codeblocks are warranted: